joubbi/snmp_cisco_info/README.md

 Apply the SNMP authentication information as variables to the service.

 The check will always return OK, even if the host is down.

-Tested with: 6500, ASR and other routers, different Catalyst, Nexus...

 ## Version history